Skip to content

 • Give the experience a meaningful name to make it easier to follow up on it.

-• Make sure to run an A/B validation, and set the primary goal of the A/A test.
-The Variation section should say '0 Changes'.
+• Make sure to run an A/B validation and set the primary goal of the A/A test.
+The Variation section should indicate that there is at least "1 Change".